 Laying a new floor in your home can be a bit of a daunting task especially when you second guess yourself at every turn.
 One of the first complications to arise is how you should be laying the flooring in the first place, with the first concern being what direction is best suited to the material of your flooring, your home itself, and the actual aesthetic you wish to achieve.
-We’ve looked at the different flooring directions you can have, whether you've opted for laminate flooring, solid wood, engineered wood or vinyl flooring.
+We’ve looked at the different flooring directions you can have, whether you've opted for laminate flooring, solid wood, luxury vinyl tiles, engineered wood or vinyl flooring.

 Laying your floor easily